 3. Overage charges on the internet bill

 It’s easy to overpay your business phone bill.
-All sorts of unexpected fees can pop up, making your phone bill hard to understand.
-There are so many parts to understand, from calling plans and services to taxes, surcharges and fees.
+Unexpected fees can pop up, making your phone bill hard to understand.
+There are many parts to understand, from calling plans and services to taxes, surcharges and fees.

 That’s why we recommend auditing your phone service.
 It’s common for business leaders to buy their phone service and cross it off their mental list forever.
 That’s not a good idea, though — the market changes, prices go up and you can overpay if you don’t check in now and then.